 Regarding the art of music composition… For me, the act of creating a piece of music requires first an act of exploration.
 The exploration can be a smaller part of a life-long quest or a single, isolated journey.
 In my music, these quests manifest themselves in many forms, such as the search for a new musical language, the exploration of the inherent musical possibilities of a scale or collection of pitches, the exploration of timbre, or the developmental possibilities revealed through new compositional techniques, instruments, or new technologies (to name only a few).
 I regard such undertakings as an exploration of undiscovered territory, as trips to new and unspoiled places where the sheer joy of discovery, or even the journey itself, is reason enough to go there.
 If these new places, or the journey itself, is interesting enough we bring back artifacts, memoirs, because we were excited enough about the discovery, or the journey, to take the time to document something of the experience.
 We bring back the best of it to share with those who have not yet been there.
 For me, this is enough.
 To explore, and to bring back some evidence of a place or journey that, for me, surpasses the mundane.

 Ronald Keith Parks, born in Waynesville, North Carolina, USA, is an active composer of acoustic, electroacoustic and hybrid acoustic/electroacoustic music.
 His diverse output ranges from orchestral music to chamber works to interactive computer music.
-Recent commissions include Reflections and Lore for the 2015 Charlotte Composers Forum, 9 Dreams of Flying for the 2013 Charlotte New Music Festival, /// Elements for the Blue Ridge Chamber Players, Alhambra Tiles and Things Get Out of Hand… for the Out of Bounds Ensemble, Simple Things for the Charlotte Symphony’s Composer on Campus Project, A Matter of Perspective for Duo XXI, Off on a Tangent… for the Red Clay Saxophone Quartet, Torque, Wavelength and Afterimage 8 for the Charlotte Civic Orchestra, Afterimage 7 for the NeXT Ens, and …drift… for the Force of Nature artist exchange program.
+Recent commissions and new works include Successions, Park Güell, and Reflections and Lore for the Charlotte Composers Forum, Nothing Left to Lose and 9 Dreams of Flying for the Charlotte New Music Festival, /// Elements for the Blue Ridge Chamber Players, Alhambra Tiles and Things Get Out of Hand… for the Out of Bounds Ensemble, Simple Things for the Charlotte Symphony’s Composer on Campus Project, A Matter of Perspective for Duo XXI, Off on a Tangent… for the Red Clay Saxophone Quartet, Torque, Wavelength and Afterimage 8 for the Charlotte Civic Orchestra, Afterimage 7 for the NeXT Ens, and …drift… for the Force of Nature artist exchange program.